publichealthengland/UKHSA_Immensa_analysis/README.md

 Replication
 ----------
-This repository contains the code & data for the preprint publication (INSERT LINK HERE).
+This repository contains the code & data for the [preprint publication](https://www.medrxiv.org/content/10.1101/2022.11.30.22282922v1).
 The code is written in R, and data stored in csv format and a shape file will be called from the ONS api and stored as a geojson after the first run.

 - All plots and tables from the paper can be reproduced using the functions in the `src` folder.